How to Spend 1 Incredible Day in Himeji, Japan

 If you have time in your Himeji one day itinerary, check out Koko-en Garden.

-Other highlights of the area include visiting the Souju-an tea ceremony house to drink matcha tea and gaze at the gorgeous view of the Himeji Castle.
-You can also enjoy a refreshing meal at the Kassui-ken restaurant for traditional Japanese meals such as grilled conger eel (anago) over rice, soba noodles, and bento boxes.
+• You can also enjoy a refreshing meal at the Kassui-ken restaurant for traditional Japanese meals such as grilled conger eel (anago) over rice, soba noodles, and bento boxes.
 You must make reservations in advance.

 Admission Cost:

-How to Get There: Unfortunately, the garden isn’t connected with the castle since there is another admission cost.
-You’ll need to exit the castle, cross the bridge, turn right and walk on the main street for a few minutes to get to the entrance of the garden.
+If coming from the Castle, exit the castle, cross the bridge, turn right, and walk on the main street for a few minutes to get to the entrance of the garden.

-3. Buy some gifts along Shopping Streets.
+Buy some gifts along the shopping streets.

 Nishi Nikaimachi Shopping Street is a fabulous spot to visit when you're in Himeji, Japan.